Javier-Machin/AndroLogo/README.md

 # AndroLogo
-Android logo from a tutorial
+Animated Android logo from a tutorial.
+[Can be seen here](https://javier-machin.github.io/AndroLogo/)